UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

     padding: 0.2rem 0.1rem; } }
 ```

 The first selector causes links to keep their original color instead of taking on the standard blue that most links have.
-The three `page-header-subpages` selectors shrink the vertical and horizontal padding appropriate amounts for various display devices.
+The three `page-header-subpages` selectors shrink the vertical and horizontal padding by appropriate amounts on various display devices.

-We'll no longer need a link to the home page in the body of the text, so let's simplify the *python/README.md* file:
+We no longer need a link to the home page in the body of the text, so let's simplify *python/README.md*:

 ```
 ---